-Will you be riding with others?
-And what do they ride?
 Silly as it seems, it’s important to have the right tool for the job.
 If all of your friends are doing dirt laps in Joaquin Miller and Redwood on the weekends, you’ll want a bike that is up to the task.
 This affects both bike type and level of bike we may recommend.
-It’s important also let us know your personality type - if you’re the type of person that takes weekend rides with buddies as a personal competition, we’d like to know.
+It’s also important to let us know your personality type - if you’re the type of person that takes weekend rides with buddies as a personal competition, we’d like to know.

-Has it been a while?
-If you’re new to cycling, or you catch yourself saying, “I remember when I used to ride a…” be ready to be blown away by all the options and innovations that have gone on -- and don’t dismiss ebikes, they’re light years better than they used to be.
-Technology has not passed the bike industry by, so be prepared to dig in deeper into our Buyer’s Guide or let us help you out by coming in or filling out a Custom Quote.
+If you’re new to cycling, or you catch yourself saying, “I remember when I used to ride a…” be ready to be blown away by all the options and innovations that have gone on -- and don’t dismiss e-bikes, they’re light years better than they used to be.
+Technology has not passed the bike industry by, so be prepared to dig in deeper into our catalog or let us help you out by coming in or requesting a personalized recommendation.

 Changes aren't limited to the bike industry.
-Your body and life from are likely different than they were way back when.
+Your body is likely different than it was way back when.
 Be realistic on what you can handle and how you’ll ride, we’ll likely be able to get you on a better bike for less than you’d spend otherwise.

 While certain parts can be swapped to obtain a more upright position, it’s always better to start with the right bike type and frame geometry.
 Bikes are purpose-built, and making alterations to a bike may drastically alter ride quality and aggravate pre-existing injuries.
 We’ll help recommend the right type of bike and sub-category to match your body conditions.